skynav/ttt/README.md

 In order to run the test suite in the `ttt-ttpe` module, it is necessary to obtain and install the following font files in that module's source tree:

-- `src/test/fonts/trado.ttf` (Traditional Arabic - avaialble from Microsoft)
+- `src/test/fonts/trado.ttf` (Traditional Arabic - available from Microsoft)

 ## Maven Coordinates